 Since the dawn of the Clean Energy Council around 10 years ago, there has been a significant shift in the Western Australian solar power industry.
-The group introduced ‘Clean Energy Council Approved Solar Retailers’ and ‘Clean Energy Council Approved Solar Installers’.
+The group introduced ‘Clean Energy Council Approved Solar Retailers’ and ‘Clean Energy Council Approved Solar Installers.

 Every installation carried out by an accredited installer is required to meet the Australian Standards and all Clean Energy Council Guidelines must also be followed.
-CEC Approved Installers are required to install all systems in accordance with in the Clean Energy Council’s Installation Guidelines for Accredited Installers and Supervisors.
-These guidelines are updated regularly and consider current industry best practice.
+CEC Approved Installers are required to install all systems in accordance with the Clean Energy Council’s Installation Guidelines for Accredited Installers and Supervisors.
+These guidelines are updated regularly and consider current industry best practices.

 Also, all solar products used for your installation must be approved.
 Accredited solar installers must use products that meet Australian Standards.